Linaria dalmatica: Control and management

 As L. dalmatica are regarded as a noxious weed, determining solutions to manage and control the growth is essential.
-Due the high adaptability of L. dalmatica, they are able to outcompete plants and thus remain present and utilize all the resources required for growth.
+Due the high adaptability of L. dalmatica, they are able to outcompete plants and thus remain present and use all the resources required for growth.
 It is critical to remove these plants at their most vulnerable stage which is when it is at its seed stage.
 Hence methods to remove L. dalmatica are essential to prevent seed formation preceding flowering.

 Chemical control

 The use of herbicides are effective to remove weeds, however, when used on L. dalmatica results of this chemical control vary.
 Herbicide control of L. dalmatica seems to be short-term as the leaves waxy surface help prevent herbicide uptake and its potency.
 Furthermore, its extensive root system aids in reproduction when herbicides manage to remove the flowering plant.
 It is recommended herbicide use is the most effective pre-bloom or in the death stages of L. dalmatica.
 Herbicide use as these stages can promote long-term control and have a greater impact on the removal of these plants as energy storage in the roots are at its least.